 Tandem paragliding flights are also possible in winter as part of our winter multi activity holidays in the Alps.
 The main difference being that you land on skis!

 To actually fly yourself requires a thorough knowledge and understanding of the effects of the air currents, how thermals work and of course how to technically control and manage these to your benefit with the parachute.

 If you are already a convert to the idea of paragliding and want to learn how to do it safely so that you can fly solo in the air, you need to learn the many safety procedures and techniques involved!

 The best way is to join a course, usually over several days with a recognised paragliding school.
 We offer two paragliding courses in the southern French Alps with our highly experienced qualified instructors.
 The southern French Alps is a great destination for learning to paraglide thanks to its reliable weather conditions and predictable thermals.

 For total beginners, you can join our week long 'learn to fly' paragliding course in the Alps which will teach you the basics of the equipment and how to read the air currents and thermals with the aim of being able to fly by yourself in calm conditions with ground support towards the end of the week.
 You will cover white, yellow and orange levels in the guide cited above.

-For intermediate paraglider you can join our intermediate paragliding course in the Alps for gliders who want to become more independent in the air and improve their knowledge and understanding of the different airflows and how to master them to stay longer in the air or do tricks with your paraglider.
+For intermediate paragliders you can join our intermediate paragliding course in the Alps.
+This is for gliders who want to become more independent in the air and improve their knowledge and understanding of the different airflows, how to master them to stay longer in the air or do tricks with your paraglider.
 For these courses, we will tailor the course to suit you, progressively going through the levels green and blue to become an independent pilot and then brown to fine tune your skills for longer flights, competition flying and higher level skills.